YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 File - Export Animation - Animated Gif

-In animated GIF export settings we change the width and height in case we want a large and good quality gif, press accept and our animation will be exported as .gif
+In Animated GIF export settings, we change the width and height if we want a large, good quality gif, press accept, and our animation will be exported as a .gif

-I hope this article has been very helpful to you and that it motivates you to make your first animation, as you could see it is easier than it seems.
+I hope this article has been very helpful and motivates you to make your first animation, as you could see, it's easier than it looks.

 Comment